finos/spring-bot/demos/rss-bot/README.md

-# Demo To-Do Bot
+# RSS Bot

-This provides a "todo list" bot in Symphony, which is covered in the [Tutorial](../../tutorials/Chat-Workflow.md).

-If you don't want to go through the tutorial and assemble the code yourself, you can download this instead and build it on your desktop.
+This provides a simple bot that is able to publish RSS news articles into a chatroom, by consuming RSS feeds.
+The RSS feeds are configurable by the members of the room.
+As usual, type /help to get the bot to provide help information.
+This is standalone, and just requires `application.yml` to run.